 - The elderly: This is any person that is age 65 or older.
 Plus, they must be dependent on others for their care and day to day living and activities.

 - The developmentally disabled: This is a person with a developmental disability.
 So this makes them dependent on others for day to day living needs and activities.
 The people in this group are people with physical or mental disabilities.
 Usually, they become diminished due to age or injury.

-- The dependent adult: This is a person with physical or mental limitations with restricted ability to perform normal activities of daily living alone.
+- The dependent adult: This is a person with physical or mental limitations with a limited ability to perform routine daily living activities alone.
 This person is between the ages of 18 and 64 and needs their rights protected.

 How Can Welfare & Institution Code §15610.57 Help You?